U-C4N/H.I.BOT/README.md

-# UM CHATBOT
+# UMBOT - Elite AI Chatbot

-Elite AI Chatbot is a web application that leverages the power of Gemini and Groq AI models to provide an advanced conversational experience.
-Built on the Python Flask framework, this application offers a user-friendly interface for interacting with various AI models.
+UMBOT is an advanced AI chatbot application that utilizes Gemini and Groq AI models to provide a sophisticated conversational experience.
+Built with Python Flask, this web application offers a user-friendly interface for interacting with various AI models.

 ## Features